eunomia-bpf/eunomia-bpf/ewasm/README.md

 - build the user space and kernel space eBPF as a WASM module
 - load the WASM module dynamically and run with eunomia-bpf

+## How it works

+The library use the `eunomia-bpf` library to load `eBPF` program from a `WASM` module, you can write a WASM module to operate the eBPF program or process the data in user space `WASM` runtime.
+The idea is simple:

+1. compile the kernel eBPF code skeleton to the `JSON` format with `eunomia-cc` toolchain
+2. embed the `JSON` data in the `WASM` module, and provide some API for operating the eBPF program skeleton
+3. load the `JSON` data from the `WASM` module and run the eBPF program skeleton with `eunomia-bpf` library

 ## example: opensnoop

 - [test/wasm-apps/opensnoop.c](test/wasm-apps/opensnoop.c)